-SEC.
-54. Policy. - Recruitment in the civil service system shall be made on the basis of merit and fitness to perform the duties and assume the responsibilities of the position, to be determined as far as practicable by competitive examination usually administered by the Commission.
-ONLY THE COMMISSION SHALL HAVE THE AUTHORITY TO GRANT CIVIL SERVICE ELIGIBILITY,
+SEC 54.
+Policy. - Recruitment in the civil service system shall be made on the basis of merit and fitness to perform the duties and assume the responsibilities of the position, to be determined as far as practicable by competitive examination usually administered by the Commission.
+ONLY THE COMMISSION SHALL HAVE THE AUTHORITY TO GRANT CIVIL SERVICE ELIGIBILITY.

-Every Filipino citizen shall have equal access to or opportunities for public service regardless of religious belief, color, sex, regional origin, SEXUAL-ORIENTATION or ethnic affiliation.
+Every Filipino citizen shall have equal access to or opportunities for public service regardless of religious belief, color, sex, regional origin, SEXUALORIENTATION or ethnic affiliation.
 Measures shall be adopted to include qualified members of indigenous cultural communities and other minority groups and differently abled persons for recruitment and selection.

 SEC.
 55. Kinds and Frequency of Civil Service Examinations. - Examinations may be written, oral, physical, testimonial based on performance or skills or a combination of these types.
 Examinations may take into consideration experience, education, aptitude, capacity, knowledge, character, physical fitness and other attributes of the applicant as may be determined by the Commission.
 The Commission shall administer competitive examinations for all levels in the career service and grant corresponding civil service eligibilities to passers of the same AND[.
 Examinations conducted by other agencies shall not be considered eligibility unless granted by the Commission.
 The Commission shall] conduct civil service examinations as often as the exigency of the service requires.
 Civil service special examinations may be conducted upon request of a particular department or agency, subject to rules and regulations promulgated by the Commission.
 SEC.
-56. Qualifications of Applicants to Civil Service Examinations. - Admission to civil service examinations shall be limited to citizens of the Philippines who satisfactorily meet the requirements prescribed by the Commission.
+56. Qualifications of Applicants to Civil Service Examinations.
+Admission to civil service examinations shall be limited to citizens of the Philippines who satisfactorily meet the requirements prescribed by the Commission.
 SEC.
-64. Printing, examination materials shall be under the exclusive supervision and control of the 53 may be needed in the administration of the examinations.
+57. Invalidation of CIVIL SERVICE EXAMINATION RESULTS [Eligibility]. - The Commission shall have the authority to invalidate civil service examination results based on statistical improbability and other forms of irregularity as determined by the Commission.
 SEC.
-57. Invalidation of CIVIL SERVICE EXAMINATION RESULTS [Eligibility]. - The Commission shall have the authority to invalidate civil service examination results based on statistical improbability and other forms of irregularity as determined by the Commission.

-- Examination Rating for Civil Service Eligibility.
-Unless otherwise prescribed by the Commission, every examinee who obtains a general rating of at least eighty (80%) percent shall be granted a civil service eligibility. - Simultaneous Release of Examination Results.
-The results SEC.
-59. of an examination held in various locations on the same date shall be released simultaneously. - Registers of Civil Service Eligibles.
-The Commission shall SEC.
-60. maintain a register of qualified eligibles for each category of examination actually available for appointment.
-The register shall be the basis for certification and appointment in the civil service system. - Bar or Board Examinations as Eligibility.
-Successful SEC.
-61. examinees to bar or board examinations requiring completion of baccalaureate degrees or courses requiring not less than seventy-two (72) units of collegiate subjects or its equivalent as well as those registered under their respective boards to practice their professions without examination, shall [automatically] be considered civil service eligibles.
+58. Examination Rating for Civil Service Eligibility. - Unless otherwise prescribed by the Commission, every examinee who obtains a general rating of at least eighty (80%) percent shall be granted a civil service eligibility.
+SEC, 59.
+Simultaneous Release of Examination Results. - The results of an examination held in various locations on the same date shall be released simultaneously.
+SEC.
+60. Registers of Civil Service Eligibles. - The Commission shall maintain a register of qualified eligibles for each category of examination actually available for appointment.
+The register shall be the basis for certification and appointment in the civil service system.
+SEC.
+61. Bar or Board Examinations as Eligibility. - Successful examinees to bar or board examinations requiring completion of baccalaureate degrees or courses requiring not less than seventy-two (72) units of collegiate subjects or its equivalent as well as those registered under their respective boards to practice their professions without examination, shall [automatically] be considered civil service eligibles.
 Their eligibilities shall be effective upon the release of examination results or the date of registration, as the case may be.
 The Supreme Court and the Professional Regulation Commission shall furnish the Commission with the official list of successful examinees within thirty (30) days from the release of the examination results.